ChrisWinters/robotstxt-manager/README.md

 * Clone the plugin and have fun
 * Run npm install for basic development needs
   * Check the package.json for commands
-* Avoid publishing: Keep things clean
-  * The directories _src/ svn/ and node_modules/
-  * All dot files (.gitignore, etc)
-  * The package.json and package-lock.json files
-  * The README.md file
-  * The robotstxt-manager.zip file

-### Upload, install, and activate

-Once activated the plugin will update like other WordPress plugins.

-* Plugins menu > Add New link or click the "Upload Plugin" button on the plugin admin page
-  * Click the "Choose File" button
-    * Find and select/drag and drop the robotstxt-manager.zip file from your personal computer
-    * Click the "Install Now" button
-    * Click the "Activate" link to start the plugin

 ## Arbitrary section